aws-samples/amazon-eks-security-immersion-day/content/10-regulatory-compliance/cis-al2-eks/build-custom-ami/index.en.md

 ---
-title : "Building a Custom AMI hadrdend with CIS specification hardening script" weight : 21
+title : "Building Amazon EKS CIS AL2 Hardened Custom AMI" weight : 22
 ---

 In this section we will walk through the process of building custom ami hardened as per CIS specification benchmark using community provided script.
 We will be using Hasihcorp [packer](https://www.packer.io/) to build the ami.